Google Groups: Request a Group

 Google Groups is all about helping users connect with people, access information, and communicate effectively over email and on the web.
 With members of your team all in the same group, Google Groups makes it easy for sharing things like Google Calendars and Docs with one another.

-Users are assigned roles that determine what he or she can do within a group.
-Participants subscribe to groups and participate in group discussions, and group managers create new groups and manage group members, discussions, and other settings.
+Users are assigned roles that determine what they can do within a group.
+Participants subscribe to groups and participate in group discussions, and group managers create new groups and manage group members and roles, discussions, and other settings.

 There are four Group Formats available: